The Ghosts of Pacman

 The evil reptilian bad guy is known for kidnapping the same princess again and again, only to be foiled by a plumber and his goofy-looking brother.

 The reason for his failure?
 No video editing or special effects skills!

 Bowser and his endless array of cronies constantly attempt the same deed and cannot seem to catch a break.
 Throughout every ordeal, Bowser remains absurdly patient, many times laughing in his foes face and floating away on some crazy flying machine.
 Any other villain may stick around and fight when they see an adversary, but he insists on watching as his entire kingdom crumbles under the annoyingly persistent fists of the plumbers.
 The sad truth is that Bowser never even considered an alternative to kidnapping!

-The iD Tech Camp Video Editing and Special Effects class allows students to cut professional footage, create their own movies and learn how to use Final Cut Studio, Adobe After Effects and Photoshop.
+The iD Tech Camp video editing class allows students to cut professional footage, create their own movies and learn how to use Final Cut Studio, Adobe After Effects and Photoshop.
 Bowser should have simply learned early how to become a film director and thrust all of his energy toward that profession.
 Eventually, he could produce a made-for-TV movie about his life struggles and (perhaps) win the princess's sympathy and love.